Anne Arundel County Circuit Court Dog Program

 VIII.
 NOTIFICATION AND INCIDENT REPORTING:

 The Anne Arundel County Circuit Court Dog Program Coordinator, in the Office of the Court Administrator, will maintain a database of cases scheduled when a facility/therapy has been requested and those hearings for which such a dog has been approved.
-It would be optimal to have a flag or code to be entered into Odyssey which would indicate the scheduling of a facility/therapy dog.

 If a case is postponed or canceled, it would be up to the requesting party to notify the facility/therapy dog handler.
 All parties, including dog handlers, should check the court’s docket the day before the hearing online at www.circuitcourt.org/daily-docket or to call the Court Administrator’s Office (410-222-1404) the day before the hearing to confirm the case is still on the docket for the following day.